open-feature/spec/specification/sections/03-evaluation-context.md

 > The API **MUST** have a method for setting `evaluation context` for a provider bound to a named client.

 In the static-context paradigm, provider specific context can be set using the associated name.
-The global context is used if there's no matching provider specific context.
+The global context is used if there is no matching provider specific context.

 See [setting a provider](./01-flag-evaluation.md#setting-a-provider) for details.